microsoft/botbuilder-tools/packages/MSBot/docs/msbot-luis.md

 # MSBot and LUIS CLI
 Several of the [BotBuilder tools](../../../README.md) are designed to work together.
-This topic illustrates how MSBot CLI can work in conjunction with the [LUIS CLI](../../LUIS).
+This topic shows how MSBot CLI can work in conjunction with the [LUIS CLI](../../LUIS).

 ### Create and add a new LUIS application to .bot file
 ```bash
 luis add application --in <application_description.json> --msbot | msbot connect luis --stdin [--secret <YOUR-SECRET>]
 ```

-### Create a new LUIS application by importing a model file and add it to .bot file
+### Create a new LUIS application by importing a model file and adding it to .bot file
 ```bash
 luis import application --in <application.json> --msbot | msbot connect luis --stdin [--secret <YOUR-SECRET>]
 ```

-**Note:** You either do luis add application followed by luis import version .OR. luis import application. luis import application combines add application and import version into one command.
+**Note:** There are two ways to create a LUIS application - luis add application followed by luis import version .OR. luis import application. luis import application combines add application and import version into one command.

 ### Get LUIS configuration from bot file to drive LUIS CLI
 ```bash